Get the Details, See Some of My Results, & Get a Special Bonus for a Limited Time

 “Create a shimmery holographic effect that resembles dichroic glass with this polymer clay tutorial.
-You will learn how to create glowing, dimensional, color shifting images in your polymer clay creations.
-Make jewelry that shines, pendants that stand out, focal beads that glow.
+You will learn how to create glowing, dimensional, color-shifting images in your polymer clay creations.
+Make jewelry that shines, pendants that stand out, and focal beads that glow.
 When the light catches the Holo Effect piece, it very much looks like it’s lit from within.

 The Holo Effect really is a stand-out.
 When I wear jewelry that I’ve made with this technique, people always comment on it.
 Even in low indoor lighting, it almost seems to magnify the light and create an other-worldly shine.
 This technique does not use metal leaf or mica powder to create the wonderful color shift.”

 Every word that Ginger writes is true.
 She has created a unique tutorial that captures light, transforms it, & takes on the color that you are working with.
 Is there a special trick, you bet!
 And Ginger describes that in detail (to find out how she does it, purchase the tutorial here).
 I have purchased a lot of polymer clay tutorials, books, ezines, & magazines.
 I’ll be honest, no one writes a tutorial like Ginger.
 No. One.
 Her tutorials are well thought out, well planned, and carefully worded, and even has extra tips & tricks to help you along your way to creating.
 Her pictures are clear & concise, demonstrating steps & detail to the best I’ve seen from a PDF tutorial.